typescene/typescene/README.md

 * More tests for the `@typescene/webapp` package.
 These probably need an automated browser-based test framework.
 Opinions welcome on Twitter please.
 * More examples for the reference documentation.
 These need to be added to the `typescene.github.io` repo on GitHub.
 * More sample projects, along with articles on how they work.
 Before publishing these we're happy to review your own samples, please DM on Twitter.
-* A better way to set up a new project using Typescene.
-Looking at `npm init`, possibly `degit`, or a plain old CLI.
 * More prebuilt components (calendars, combo buttons, etc).
 See `typescene-treegrid` on GitHub for a full featured example.

 ## Questions and Issues